bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. image:: /monitoring/capture/grafana/transformExample.PNG
    :width: 50 %

-Here, we have 3 queries, but if you make no transform, it will look like this:
+Make the following transformations to get the desired table:

 .. image:: /monitoring/capture/grafana/transformExample3.PNG
    :width: 80 %

 So we need to make the following transformations to get the desired table:

-1. Filter by name, to only take the values that we want.
+1. Filter by name, to take only the desired values.
-2. Outer Join, to join the query values into one table (query A,query B,query C) here we join on ifName because it's the common value between the queries that we want to use.
+2. Outer Join, to join the query values into one table (query A,query B,query C).
+Here we join on ifName because it is the common value between the queries that we want to use.
-3. Organize field, to put everything where we want, and to rename de fields Value B and Value C (values of the queries)  to show what they represent.
+3. Organize field, to put everything where we want, and rename fields Value B and Value C (values of the queries) to show what they represent.

 With this transformation: